 Details About Universal's Epic Universe

 Universal's Epic Universe promises to "take guests on a journey where beloved stories expand into vibrant lands."
 In addition to these lands, the new theme park will feature an entertainment center, hotels, shops, restaurants and more.

 As far as theming goes, only Super Nintendo World has been officially confirmed.
 Guests will become players in this Nintendo-themed land, blurring the lines between reality and video games.
 It won't be the first Super Nintendo World — Universal Studios Japan is set to open its version this summer.
 Based off details from the land in Japan, guests will be able to wear "Power Up" wristbands to hit Question Blocks, collect coins and compete against others.
 While further details have not been announced for Universal Orlando's Super Nintendo World, we suspect the land will have similar interactive elements.
 Mamma mia, we can't wait to see how this land will play out (literally)!

 Overall, Universal says Epic Universe will be its most immersive and innovative theme park.
-An opening year of 2023 was recently revealed by Comcast officials.
+An opening year of 2023 was revealed by Comcast officials.
+(Now, the major project is on hold indefinitely.)
 While we dream about it in the meantime, here's a first look at the park's concept art.

 Epic Universe will be located on a 750-acre site near the Orange County Convention Center, just south of Sand Lake Road and east of Universal Boulevard.
 It's about 12 minutes away from the main Universal Orlando Resort site.

 You can see from the map that this is a big hunk of land.
 The new footprint will nearly double Universal's total available acreage!
 Universal says guests will be able to take Universal Orlando transportation between Universal's Epic Universe and its existing properties.